TysonStanley/tysonstanley.github.io/_posts/2019-10-11-speed_of_joins.md

 ## TL;DR

 **Ordering** (aka arranging, sorting) is very important in speeding up and increasing efficiency of a data join.
 This is particularly poignant in `data.table` which provides a very distinct form of ordering.
+Herein, I benchmark the performance of joining (unordered data) and ordering + joining data for both `data.table` and `dplyr`.
+The results of the benchmarks show:

+1. `data.table` joins data extremely quickly, especially when the key is numeric.
+It joins even faster when we join (including the time it took to order the data).
+This is close to magic.
+When the key is character, it is still good but far slower than with a numeric key.
+2. Ordering data can be expensive. `data.table` does a great job of this, and so it reaps the rewards. `dplyr`, although it does benefit from ordered data (not shown in this post but figures are [shown on Twitter](https://twitter.com/healthandstats/status/1182747817749516288)), loses a lot of time ordering the data.
+So overall, ordering + joining takes more time than simply just joining.
+This is not the case for `data.table`, where ordering + joining is faster.
+3. Memory usage is roughly the same for `dplyr` and `data.table` overall (except for when we are also ordering the data with `dplyr`).

+## Background

+I've been interested in understand the inner workings of `dplyr` and `data.table` for some time.
+This is partly just for my personal benefit and learning but also to see in which situations one may work better than the other.
+My interest was further advanced by some posts I saw regarding the effect of ordering data before doing data wrangling.

-[Brodie Gaslam](https://twitter.com/BrodieGaslam?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1182814724838346758&ref_url=https%3A%2F%2Fpublish.twitter.com%2F%3Fquery%3Dhttps%253A%252F%252Ftwitter.com%252FBrodieGaslam%252Fstatus%252F1182814724838346758%26widget%3DTweet) posted about this, mentioning his post in this tweet:
+One of the posts that spurred this interest was by [Brodie Gaslam](https://twitter.com/BrodieGaslam?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1182814724838346758&ref_url=https%3A%2F%2Fpublish.twitter.com%2F%3Fquery%3Dhttps%253A%252F%252Ftwitter.com%252FBrodieGaslam%252Fstatus%252F1182814724838346758%26widget%3DTweet).
+He mentioned his fantastic post in this tweet:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Might be of interest:<a href="https://t.co/mVRsyMk9aK">https://t.co/mVRsyMk9aK</a></p>&mdash; BrodieG (@BrodieGaslam) <a href="https://twitter.com/BrodieGaslam/status/1182814724838346758?ref_src=twsrc%5Etfw">October 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Results presented herein show in what ways ordering can help in joins with `dplyr` and with `data.table`.
+The analyses presented herein attempt to show when ordering can help in joins with `dplyr` and with `data.table`, and when it isn't so beneficial.

 ## Packages